Overview

 A Living System for a New Generation

 Vanguard began with a clear challenge: serve the modern sports fan better.
 Our goal was to translate the energy and personality of live sports into a digital system that feels immediate, vibrant, and immersive across every surface.
+While visually expressive, the work also addressed deeper fragmentation in interaction patterns that slowed implementation and cross-platform consistency.

 Typography Explorations